southbridgeio/redmine_chat_telegram/README.md

 It is necessary to register a bot and get its token.
 There is a [@BotFather] bot used in Telegram for this purpose.
 Type `/start` to get a complete list of available commands.

-Type `/newbot` command to register a new bot. @BotFather will ask you about the name for the new bot.
+Type `/newbot` command to register a new bot. @BotFather will ask you to name the new bot.
 The bot's name must end with the "bot" word.
 On success @BotFather will give you a token for your new bot and a link so you could quickly add the bot to the contact list.
 You'll have to come up with a new name if registration fails.